plexis-js/plexis/README.md

 ## Using

-Plexis utilities can be directly been used, plexis is production-ready and made for Node.js as well as the web.
-You can directly include and use any module from plexis inside your project.
+Plexis utilities can be directly been used, Plexis is production-ready and made for Node.js as well as the web.
+You can directly include and use any module from Plexis inside your project.

 ```javascript
 import {toPred} from 'plexis';